Last Updated on October 25, 2023 by Sorin Petroj

 John Hilton (born June 25, 1947) achieved a sensational victory in the individual competition.
-The odds on him were 1000 to 1, and he managed to surprise everyone.
+The odds on him were 1000 to 1, and he surprised everyone.

 He is the only British player to win a gold medal at the European Table Tennis Championships in individual competitions.

 Why is this important for the history of table tennis?